kingfisher63/avm_juischeck/README.md

 to open the file and to remove the file from the list (this does not delete the file).

-The recent files panel has two buttons at the bottom:
+The Recent Files panel has two buttons at the bottom:

 + *Remove non-existing files from list*.
 Remove the recent files that are greyed out.